SchoolOfCode/Quizzler/README.md

 # w8_team-project-java-lamps
 w8_team-project-java-lamps-wk-8-9 created by GitHub Classroom

+##### Wednesday 23rd May

+Last bugs to solve
+Merge all braches and get index.html out of Home for Netlify hosting Finish Canva slides

+##### Tuesday 22nd May

+Final touches and testing
+End Page finalised
+Suggested quizes finalised
+Encoding of special caracters fixed
+Fix issue with mixed questions which causes the quiz page to crash

+##### Monday 21st May

+Start of the merge in the main of the different functionalities Solve some issues linked to the inconsistent number of questions for each category (level, game mode)

+###### TO DO LIST - TOMORROW
+- URGENT: Each person has to go through the 24 quiz categories and test all the different parameters.
+Please write down the max number of questions each category has, whether it has all the levels, both game modes etc. @Clarisse maybe you can share the screenshot you took ~ I (Tania) will start with the first 6 categories (array 0-5).
+Please say which one you will do to avoid duplicates
+- CANVA slides to present our project: Sarah will create it but we should all contribute slides.
+We will need to provide  a) demo of the website b) things we learned c) challenges we face

+###### Individual todos: Edit if anything else comes to mind
+- @Sara M all of the above PLUS 1) media queries for the homepage so that is is responsive 2) test accessibility with lighthouse
+- @Tania All of the above PLUS 1) help with styling (color and border radius of buttons) 2) fix Netflify or set up Github pages
+- @Clarisse All of the above plus 1) fix the double appearance of questions 2) removing the weird quotes from questions
+- @Toby Smith All of the above plus 1) revolve conflicts for your pull request ASAP so Clarisse can link your work to the questions page

+##### Sunday 23rd May

+Individula coding on each tasks

+##### Saturday 22nd May

+Hackthon for our full day session
+Solved merge conflicts in the morning linked to the various branches off the main Worked on our buttons functionality in the afternoon: how to link main.js to question.js and save the URL Did some debugging on the getRandomQuiz Button

+##### Friday 21st May

+Everyone is working on their own parts of the code as defined by the issues and tasks on GitHub/Projects.

 ##### Thursday 20th May

 - Agreed on the splitting of the tasks (will reflect on the Projects tab)